 Sass for Web Designers

 With a preprocessor like Sass, you can supercharge your CSS experience.
 Why rewrite a single selector when you can make a function out of it and use it globally for whatever purpose?
 The same goes for reusing colors, shapes, and dimensions.
-Traditionally, you’d end up writing thousands of lines of CSS code just to get the results you desire.
+Traditionally, you’d write thousands of lines of CSS code just to get the desired results.
 But with simple functions, you can always access the same call repeatedly.
 You also save performance points in the process.

 Design for Real Life

-Thorough user analysis isn’t something you can just keep doing and redoing all the time, since a tangible result would need a large set of data to begin with.
+Thorough user analysis isn’t something you can keep doing and redoing all the time, since a tangible result would need a large data set.
 But past experiences, case studies, and research can be used to create products and product experiences that are more empathetic to the average web user.
 If you’re in the business of crafting user experience, then this book will become your instant favorite; it depicts the topics of understanding your vision, creating beautiful design layouts, learning to use design to convey business purpose, learning from your own users, and adding some organic human elements that enlighten your users instantly.

 Get Ready for CSS Grid Layout

 Rachel Andrew is a web developer with emphasis on CSS design.
 She’s written a few books, has spoken at numerous conferences and even has her own content management system in place, which is actively under development.
 Apart from writing about HTML5, she also produced the Get Ready for CSS Grid Layout book.
 It depicts the use of CSS grid layouts in front-end design.
 In 2016 alone, we’ve seen an immense influx of grid layout frameworks that are becoming more interactive, more dynamic and applicable to current design trends.
 The book covers all there is to know about grid layouts, their use in responsive design, and where grid layouts are heading in the future.

 Responsible Responsive Design